timescale/docs/timescaledb/how-to-guides/connecting/dbeaver.md

     `Password`.
 1. Start `DBeaver`.
 1. In the `Database` menu, click `New Database Connection`.
-1. In the `Connect to a database` window that appears, search for `TimescaleDB`.
+1. In the `Connect to a database` window, search for `TimescaleDB`.
 1. Select `TimescaleDB` and click `Next` to continue.
 1. In the `Main` tab type the details for your connection, including the `Host`, `Port`,`Database`, `Username` and `Password`.
 For more information